 Official Charge of the Core Council

-The purpose of the Core Council for LGBTQ students is to act as a resource to the Vice President for Student Affairs in identifying the ongoing needs of LGBTQ students and to assist in implementing campus-wide educational programming on sexual orientation issues.
+The Core Council acts as a resource to the Chief Student Affairs Officer in identifying the ongoing needs of LGBTQ students and assist in implementing campus-wide educational programming regarding these matters.

 The work of this Core Council will ensure that the needs of our students who are LGBTQ will be addressed according to the college's Statement on Sexual Orientation and the Benedictine value of hospitality; specifically that each individual feels welcome in the Saint Anselm community.

 The College is committed to inclusivity for all groups.

 Is the Core Council a club?
 How do I get involved?

 The Core Council is NOT a club, but a college advisory committee to Student Affairs comprised of students, faculty and staff.
 A council-based structure allows the group to engage, assist, and educate in multiple areas of community life at Saint Anselm and be sustainable in those efforts over time.

 Students are encouraged to become involved by attending programs sponsored by the Core Council and/or the True Equality and Dignity Alliance (TEDA), the student club on campus.
 To learn more about the student club, contact a member at email@example.com.
 To learn more about the Core Council contact CoreCouncil@anselm.edu.

 - Karlea Brunelle-Joiner (Dean of Students Office), Chair